• Home

 Chocolate Fever

 Another great chocolate-themed book for your February novel study is Chocolate Fever by Robert Kimmel Smith.
 The story is about a boy who only eats chocolate for breakfast, lunch, and dinner.
-One day he ends up with a strange illness.
-As his body begins to get covered in brown spots, he finds that chocolate is the only thing that can satisfy his cravings.
+One day, he ends up with a strange illness.
+As his body gets covered in brown spots, he finds chocolate is the only thing satisfying his cravings.

 This book has a great surprise ending and surprising characters.
-It's also a quick read (perfect for those who don't like to read as much).
-The protagonist in the novel is particularly relatable to students and they will enjoy reading about his adventures.
+It’s also a quick read (perfect for those who dislike reading).
+The protagonist in the novel is particularly relatable to students, and they will enjoy reading about his adventures.

 Get the Novel Study: Chocolate Fever Novel Study Unit